 This topic might appear to be quite boring, but this does not make it any less important.
-While documentation has been a requirement for a long time the RTS creates new challenges for anyone involved in payments.
-There are a number of new articles that are more demanding than previously.
+While documentation has been a requirement for a long time, the RTS creates new challenges for anyone involved in payments.
+There are a number of new articles that are more demanding than previously referring to the documentation.

 Article 3: Review of the security measures